micmejia/bible-dump/NKJV/Genesis/Gen 38.md

 But Onan knew that the heir would not be his; and it came to pass, when he went in to his brother's wife, that he emitted on the ground, lest he should give an heir to his brother.

 ###### 10
-And the thing which he did [^a]displeased the Lord; therefore He killed him also.
+And the thing which he did displeased the Lord; therefore He killed him also.

 ###### 11
 Then Judah said to Tamar his daughter-in-law, "Remain a widow in your father's house till my son Shelah is grown."
 For he said, "Lest he also die like his brothers."
 And Tamar went and dwelt in her father's house.